embroider-build/embroider/docs/v2-faq.md

 Loaders](https://webpack.js.org/concepts/loaders/), which have a much simplified API compared to a full-fledged plugin.

-The recommnedad setup would be to provide that plugin or loader as a separate package within your addon's monorepo like for example `@my-addon/webpack`.
+The recommended setup would be to provide that plugin or loader as a separate package within your addon's monorepo like for example `@my-addon/webpack`.
 You can then instruct your users to add the required webpack config to their app's config similar as with the [static assets pattern](#how-can-i-ship-other-static-assets-with-my-addon):